Photon region boundary for stationary axisymmetric black holes: Photon region and its boundary

-Consequently, our current understanding of photon region is restricted to the exact known black hole solutions with the caveats highlighted above.
-We, therefore, need a technique that helps in examining common features of the photon region in any stationary axisymmetric black hole spacetime admitting the SPOs.
-We illustrate such a technique that is independent of any constants of null geodesic motion and which utilizes only basic features of the metric functions describing the black holes' geometry.
+Consequently, our current understanding of the photon region is restricted to the exact known black hole solutions with the caveats highlighted above.
+We, therefore, need a technique that helps in examining common features of the photon region in a general stationary axisymmetric black hole spacetime admitting the SPOs.
+We illustrate such a technique that is independent of any constants of null geodesic motion and which utilizes only basic features of the metric functions describing the black holes' geometry, assuming the conditions in Eq.(\ref{final SPO conditions}) are satisfied at the location of SPOs.
+For numerical analysis, even without checking whether these conditions are satisfied or not, the photon region boundary established using this technique can further be utilized to specify the initial data.
+With the precise initial data, one can then numerically check whether SPOs and the photon region exist in the background spacetime under consideration.

-In the following sections, we establish the equations defining the boundary of the photon region and demonstrate that the boundary and, hence, the photon region exists in all stationary axisymmetric black hole spacetimes described in section \ref{Setup}.
+In the following sections, we formulate the equations defining the boundary of the photon region and show that the solutions to these equations lie in the domain of outer communication for stationary axisymmetric black hole spacetimes described in section \ref{Setup}.